-Disability pension: If the insured is assessed as totally disabled, the pension is equal to 100% of the insured's annual average earnings.
+Disability pension: If the insured is assessed with a total disability, the pension is equal to 100% of the insured's annual average earnings.

 Partial disability: The pension is equal to 40% of the insured's annual average earnings if the insured is able to partially perform any suitable work.